david-knopp/Atlas/docs/README.md

 11. Object pooling

 ## Installation

+Atlas is a small library and doesn't rely on any external dependencies (outside of Unity itself), so installation should be relatively simple.
+Below are a couple of different ways to get Atlas up and running in your project:

 #### Import using the Package Manager (Unity 2019.1+)
 Add `"com.davidknopp.atlas": "https://github.com/david-knopp/Atlas.git#ReleasePackage",` under the `"dependencies"` section of your project's manifest.json file, which should be located under the "Packages" folder in your project's root directory.
 Upon running Unity, Atlas should then be downloaded automatically.